 - Virtual stroke care, or telestroke, program at Texas Health Fort Worth connects experienced, board-certified neurologists on the medical staff to patients in outlying and rural areas.

 - Neurodiagnostic: 3T MRI, iMRI, functional MRI, CAT, CT angiography, Flash CT, PET and SPECT

 - Hybrid neurointerventional operating suite with both non-invasive and open craniotomy procedure capabilities

 - Specialized neurosurgical techniques for spine and deep brain stimulation (DBS) surgery for Parkinson’s disease

 - Epilepsy Monitoring Unit (EMU) with 24/7 monitoring using simultaneous audio/video EEG recordings to help evaluate and care for patients with complex and difficult-to-control seizures.

 - Participation in research into new therapies and treatments for patients with neurological disease and neurotrauma.

 Because a neurosurgical patient’s journey does not end after surgery, an extensive suite of neurological rehabilitation services is available to safely help patients regain control of their lives and re-establish their independence.
 Programs include inpatient rehabilitation, brain injury, concussion and stroke specialty programs, stroke recovery and more.

-Find a neuroscience specialist at a Texas Health location close to you or call 855-434-3700 today.
+Find a neuroscience specialist at a Texas Health location close to you.